-The Sunrisers began to shape their own identity in 2015, when David Warner was made captain.
+Sunrisers began to shape their own identity in 2015, when David Warner was made captain.
 The team finished sixth that year, but unlike his predecessors, Warner retained the captaincy on the back of his own strong performances.
-Muttiah Muralitharan also replaced Waqar Younis as bowling consultant around the same time, and the quartet of head coach Tom Moody, mentor VVS Laxman, Murali and Warner worked like a well-oiled machine over the next few years.
-In 2020, Trevor Bayliss took over as head coach, and Brad Haddin came in as assistant coach.
-Ahead of the 2021 season, Moody returned to the Sunrisers camp, this time as the director of cricket.
+Muthiah Muralidaran also replaced Waqar Younis as bowling consultant around the same time, and the quartet of head coach Tom Moody, mentor VVS Laxman, Murali and Warner worked like a well-oiled machine over the next few years.
+In 2020, Trevor Bayliss replaced Moody as head coach, and Brad Haddin came in as assistant coach.
+Moody returned to the Sunrisers camp ahead of the 2021 season, this time as the director of cricket.

-In 2016, after finishing third on the points table, the Sunrisers won three knockout games on the trot to clinch their maiden title.
-They also reached the final in 2018 despite the absence of Warner, their captain and best batsman.
+In 2016, after finishing third on the points table, Sunrisers won three knockout games on the trot to clinch their maiden title.
+They also reached the final in 2018 despite the absence of Warner, their captain and best batter.

-Sangakkara’s poor form led to him losing the captaincy midway to White and sitting out half SRH’s matches.
-However, the Sunrisers’ bowling, spearheaded by Dale Steyn, ensured they finished mid-table in their debut season.
-They lost to the Rajasthan Royals in the eliminator.
+Sangakkara’s poor form led to him losing the captaincy midway to White and sitting out half of SRH’s matches.
+However, Sunrisers’ bowling, spearheaded by Dale Steyn, ensured they finished mid-table in their debut season.
+They lost to Rajasthan Royals in the eliminator.

 The Sunrisers started the tournament with Dhawan as captain but handed over the reins to Sammy towards the end to allow Dhawan to focus on his batting.
 They couldn’t quite find the right balance, with Warner mostly batting in the middle order, and finished with just six wins from 14 games.

-Warner took over the captaincy, but it did little to change the team’s fortunes as the Sunrisers failed to qualify for the playoffs for the second successive year.
+Warner took over the captaincy, but it did little to change the team’s fortunes, as SRH failed to qualify for the playoffs for the second successive year.
 This time they finished with seven wins from 14 matches.
 Warner himself was the top run getter in the tournament, though.

-The defending champions went out in the eliminator, though Warner won the orange cap and Kumar the purple.
-The season also saw the IPL debuts of Mohammad Nabi and Rashid Khan of Afghanistan; the latter won the Player-of-the-Match award in his second game and finished the tournament with 17 wickets from 14 matches.
+The defending champions went out in the eliminator, though Warner won the orange cap and Bhuvneshwar the purple.
+The season also saw the IPL debuts of Mohammad Nabi and Rashid Khan of Afghanistan – Nabi won the Player-of-the-Match award in his second game and finished the tournament with 17 wickets from 14 matches.

 Warner returned – though not as captain – and finished as the leading run scorer of the tournament for the third time.
-He and Jonny Bairstow were exceptional as an opening pair, but the middle order and seamers couldn’t quite build on them.
-A superior net run rate helped them through to the playoffs, where they lost to the Delhi Capitals in the eliminator.
+He and Jonny Bairstow were exceptional as openers, but the middle order and seamers couldn’t quite build on their contributions.
+A superior net run rate helped them through to the playoffs, where they lost to Delhi Capitals in the eliminator.

-Steyn was the lynchpin around whom the Sunrisers emerged as a bowling team.
-In 2013, his 19 wickets from 17 matches at an economy of 5.66 were instrumental in the Sunrisers winning nine games either by defending totals under 150 or after restricting oppositions to that much.Bhuvneshwar Kumar
+Steyn was the lynchpin around whom Sunrisers emerged as a bowling team.
+In 2013, his 19 wickets from 17 matches at an economy of 5.66 were instrumental in the side winning nine games either by defending totals under 150 or after restricting oppositions to that much.Bhuvneshwar Kumar

-When Steyn’s form dipped after 2013, Kumar picked up the baton.
-He was the leading wicket-taker for the Sunrisers for four successive years, from 2014 till 2017, winning the purple cap in the last two.
+When Steyn’s form dipped after 2013, Bhuvneshwar picked up the baton.
+He was the leading wicket-taker for Sunrisers for four successive years, from 2014 till 2017, winning the purple cap in the last two.
 He also stood in as captain in 2019 when Williamson was injured.David Warner

-Warner is easily the most prolific run scorer for the Sunrisers, topping the 500-run mark in each of his six seasons for them.
-They won their first IPL title under him, and if there’s one player fans associate most with the Sunrisers, it’s Warner.Rashid Khan
+Warner is easily the most prolific run scorer for Sunrisers, topping the 500-run mark in six of his seven seasons with them.
+They won their first IPL title under him, and if there’s one player fans associate most with Sunrisers, it’s Warner.Rashid Khan

-Since his debut in 2017, Khan has been the MVP for the Sunrisers, with batsmen struggling against his quick legbreaks and googlies.
-Though teams have looked to play out his four overs of late, Khan’s haul of wickets for the franchise is second only to Kumar’s and he is the most economical bowler in IPL history.Kane Williamson
+Since his debut in 2017, Rashid has been the MVP for Sunrisers, with batters struggling against his quick legbreaks and googlies.
+Though teams have looked to play out his four overs of late, his haul of wickets for the franchise is second only to Bhuvneshwar’s and he is the most economical bowler in IPL history.Kane Williamson